Stiles-X/GuessingGameAPI/README.txt

 	- Guessing Outside Of Max / Min (ArgumentOutOfRangeException)
 	- Guessing after you are out of guesses (OutOfTriesException*)
 	- Setting AllowedGuesses less than 0 (ArgumentOutOfRangeException)
+	- Setting UsedGuesses less than 0, or more than AllowedGuesses (ArgumentOutOfRangeException)
+	- Getting LeftGuesses without setting AllowedGuesses (PropertyNotSetException*)

 Exceptions*
 Custom exceptions are defined in GuessingGame.Core.Exceptions or CoreAPI/Exceptions.cs